bernalde/QuIP/_syllabus/1-ip-basics.md

 #### Groebner basis
 - Dimitris  Bertsimas,  Georgia  Perakis,  and  Sridhar  Tayur.
 A  new  algebraic  geometry  algorithm  for integer programming.
 Management Science, 46(7):999–1008, 2000.
--  Serkan Ho sten and Bernd Sturmfels.
+-  Serkan Hosten and Bernd Sturmfels.
 Grin:  An implementation of Grobner bases for integer programming.
 In International  Conference  on  Integer  Programming  and  Combinatorial  Optimization,  pages 267–276.
 Springer, 1995.

 #### Graver Basis
 - Raymond Hemmecke, Shmuel Onn, and Robert Weismantel.
 A polynomial oracle-time algorithm for convex integer minimization.
 Mathematical Programming, 126(1):97–117, 2011.